KSU-MS/VCU/README.md

 ## States
 - ``STARTUP = 0`` <- Transient
   - This is when the VCU is trying to initialize everything, if something fails here its either the code on this guy or this specific board most likely
+  List of gates
+  - The setup function

+  Next state -> TRACTIVE_SYSTEM_DISABLED

 - ``TRACTIVE_SYSTEM_DISABLED = 1`` <- Gate
-  - GLV is on, but not TSV, we are waiting for the reset button and the SDC to be closed, which we get over CAN from the TCU
+  - GLV is on, but not TSV, we are waiting for the reset button and the SDC to be closed, which we get over CAN from the TCU List of gates
+  - Reset button hit
+  - CAN message from the TCU

+  Next state -> TRACTIVE_SYSTEM_PRECHARGING

 - ``TRACTIVE_SYSTEM_PRECHARGING = 2`` <- Transient
-  - TSV is comin', and assuming the TCU doesn't explode we should be good
+  - TSV is comin', and assuming the TCU doesn't explode we should be good List of gates
+  - CAN message from the TCU saying its good
+  - CAN message from the 8CU saying its good

+  Next state -> TRACTIVE_SYSTEM_ENERGIZED

 - ``TRACTIVE_SYSTEM_ENERGIZED = 3`` <- Gate
-  - TSV is up, but RTD button isn't pressed, waiting for the message from the dash to start sending torque requests
+  - TSV is up, but RTD button isn't pressed, waiting for the message from the dash to start sending torque requests List of gates
+  - CAN message from the TCU saying its good
+  - CAN message from the 8CU saying its good
+  - Dash sends RTD button is high
+  - Brake pedal is depressed

+  Next state -> TRACTIVE_SYSTEM_ENABLED

 - ``TRACTIVE_SYSTEM_ENABLED = 4`` <- Transient
   - We've enabled everything required to go fast, and got the green light from the driver, now we play the buzzer and setup anything else to go
+  List of gates
+  - CAN message from the TCU saying its good
+  - CAN message from the 8CU saying its good
+  - Buzzer goes high

 - ``READY_TO_DRIVE = 5`` <- Gate
   - Hot 2 Go
+  List of gates
+  - CAN message from the TCU saying its good
+  - CAN message from the 8CU saying its good
+  - Buzzer goes low

 ## Some structure things